The best things in life are worth some extra work. And that applies to Qatar Airways first class.

-And of course, there was the dates and Arabic coffee, a signature touch on Qatar Airways.
+And of course, there were the dates and Arabic coffee, a signature touch on Qatar Airways.

 After a drink refill or two, it was time for takeoff.
-And within about 15 minutes, Alexandra came through to take our dinner orders.
+Within about 15 minutes, Alexandra came through to take our dinner orders.
 For a relatively short flight, Qatar Airways first class has a pretty decent-sized menu.
 You can order anything from any section at any time.

 After stuffing ourselves in the Al Safwa Lounge, a full dinner was out of the question.
 Instead, there was something special in store.
 Alexandra offered to set up my seat so that Jon and I could dine together.